 Your diagnosis might mean you have to think about your fertility earlier than you had planned.
 And having treatment that affects whether you can have children can be very difficult to cope with.
 Some women find this as difficult to come to terms with as their cancer diagnosis.

 Talk to your doctor about your fertility before your cancer treatment.
 Your team are there to help you find a balance between treating your cancer and wanting to have children.
 National guidelines for doctors say that they should discuss how your cancer and its treatment might affect your fertility at diagnosis.

-Doctors are interested in new ways of preserving fertility for women with breast cancer.
+Doctors are interested in new ways of preserving fertility for people with breast cancer.
 Research is ongoing to find out how well they work and how safe they are.

 At the moment, in vitro fertilisation (IVF) is the most effective way of preserving fertility.
 You take hormones to stimulate your ovaries to make eggs.
 A doctor removes the eggs and fertilises them with sperm in the laboratory.
 This creates an embryo.
 It's possible to use donor sperm if you don’t have a male partner at this stage.

 The embryo can be frozen and stored.
-After treatment, the doctor puts one or more of the eggs into your womb to try to make you pregnant.
+After treatment, the doctor puts one or more of the embryos into your womb to try to make you pregnant.